Mistakes to Avoid When Making a Glen Burnie Worker’s Compensation Claim

 Unlike the notice requirement, there are very few exceptions to the two-year filing requirement because, under state law, the Commission must deny any claim filed more than two years from the date of injury.
 An experienced Glen Burnie workers’ compensation attorney could help an injured worker comply with these crucial deadlines and avoid mistakes when making a claim.

-Rushing Back to Work
+Why is Rushing Back to Work After an Accident a Mistake?

 In many cases, an employer or an insurance company could pressure a worker to return to work before they are ready.
 This could lead to serious consequences.
 For starters, a worker who has not sufficiently healed is at a much greater risk of re-injury.
 Additionally, returning to work provides the insurance company with grounds to stop sending benefit payments.

-Filing a Claim without an Attorney
+Why is Filing a Claim without an Attorney a Mistake?

 With so many potential pitfalls facing an injured Glen Burnie worker, pursuing a compensation claim without the help of an attorney could be a major mistake.
 A skilled workers’ compensation attorney could explain the process from start to finish and ensure that the initial paperwork is in order.
 By allowing an attorney to review the claim before filing, a worker decreases their chances of a denial over a technicality.